jtv/libpqxx/UPGRADING.md

 4. _friendlier,_ accepting `std::source_location` for better error reporting.
 5. _richer,_ capable of dealing with different text encodings.
 6. _faster,_ because of the lifetime rule changes (described below).

-In addition, the conversions also get access to some information about the client text encoding, so that they'll know what they're parsing.
-See "Text encodings" below.

 Your existing conversions may still work without changes, but that's only thanks to some specific compatibility shims.
 These will go away in libpqxx 9